g-thinh/simple-typeahead-react/README.md

 - Persistent search bar
 - Bolded untyped characters in the suggested results
 - Autocomplete searchable items on click of a result
+- Focused state changes icon to clear button that clears field

 Stuff i'd want to add: